-The first step of filing for bankruptcy in Alberta, Nunavut, or NWT is choosing a trustee.
-A trustee is required to file for bankruptcy or a proposal.
-For more information on trustees, visit the Superintendent of Bankruptcy’s website or peruse our other helpful links.
+The first step for filing for bankruptcy in Alberta, Nunavut, or NWT is choosing a Trustee.
+A Trustee is required to file a bankruptcy or proposal.
+For more information on Trustees, visit the Superintendent of Bankruptcy’s website or peruse our other helpful links.

 Yes.
 Certain debts are not eliminated with your discharge from bankruptcy.
 For example:

-In most cases, declaring bankruptcy in Alberta, Nunavut, or NWT does not prevent a secured creditor such as a bank, credit union, or finance company from realizing on any assets which have been pledged as security for a loan.
+In most cases, declaring bankruptcy in Alberta, Nunavut, or Northwest Territories does not prevent a secured creditor such as a bank, credit union, or finance company from realizing on any assets which have been pledged as security for a loan.

 House mortgages are unaffected if monthly payments are current.
-Cars or other chattels pledged to a financial institution can be repossessed at the option of the secured creditor, even if your payments are current.
+Vehicle or other chattel pledged to a financial institution is not affected if the payments are current as well.
 In most cases, an individual is able to maintain payments with a secured creditor.

 If one feels a compulsion to pay back a friend or relative, or any other creditor, there are no restrictions on doing so after you have obtained your discharge.
 At that time, it is no longer a debt and any payment would be gratuitous.

 Most people that we talk to about bankruptcy already have a poor credit rating.
-Many people are already registered at the Credit Bureau, are unable to obtain a loan, or have had their credit cards suspended.
+Many people are already registered at the Credit Bureau; unable to obtain a loan, or have had their credit cards suspended.
 Your credit rating can only improve following your discharge from bankruptcy.

-Any individual who has not found their selves filing for bankruptcy in Alberta, Nunavut, or NWT before will normally be discharged 9 months after bankruptcy if the bankrupt's income falls below the superintendent's guidelines.
-The discharge will be automatic unless the bankrupt does not live up to his obligations or fails to perform the duties imposed upon him by the Bankruptcy & Insolvency Act or if a creditor objects to the discharge.
+Any individual who has found themselves filing for bankruptcy in Alberta, Nunavut, or Northwest Territories will normally be discharged 9 months after filing for bankruptcy for a first time bankrupt and 24 months after filing bankruptcy for a second time bankrupt, if the bankrupts income falls below the Superintendents’ Guidelines.
+The discharge will be automatic unless the bankrupt does not live up to his or her obligations or fails to perform the duties imposed upon him or her by the Bankruptcy & Insolvency Act or if a creditor objects to the discharge.

 The bankrupt’s discharge can be denied for outstanding duties or a creditor can object to the bankrupt’s discharge, depending on the circumstances surrounding the origin of the debt.
-Third time or subsequent bankrupts are not eligible for an automatic discharge and the trustee must apply to court to obtain the bankruptcy’s discharge.
+Third time or subsequent bankrupts are not eligible for an automatic discharge and the Trustee must apply to Court to obtain the bankrupt’s discharge.

-Once you have made an assignment in bankruptcy, the trustee is required to notify all of your creditors.
-In addition, information regarding your bankruptcy will be kept on file by credit reporting agencies, the courts, Canada Customs & Revenue Agency, and the Superintendent of Bankruptcy.
-The trustee does not file any information with credit bureaus and will not respond to the trustee's requests to change information on their files.
+Once you have made an Assignment in Bankruptcy, the Licensed Insolvency Trustee is required to notify all of your creditors.
+In addition, information regarding your bankruptcy will be kept on file by credit reporting agencies, Courts, Canada Revenue Agency, and the Superintendent of Bankruptcy.
+The Licensed Insolvency Trustee does not file any information with credit bureaus and will not respond to the Debtors’ requests to change information on their files.

 A consumer proposal offers an alternative to bankruptcy.
-For example, you may ask the creditors to reduce the amounts owing to them or request more time to pay the amounts due.
+For example, you may ask your creditors to reduce the amounts owing to them or request more time to pay the amounts due.

-Once you file a proposal, the trustee will send a notice to all of your creditors affected by the proposal.
-If 25% of your creditors request a meeting, and/or reject the proposal, a meeting of your creditors will be held.
-If a meeting is held, your creditors will vote as to whether to accept your proposal.
+Once you file a consumer proposal, the Administrator will send a notice to all of your creditors affected by the proposal.
+If 25% of your creditors request a meeting of creditors and/or reject the proposal, a meeting will be held.
+If the meeting is held, your creditors will vote as to whether to accept your proposal.
 If no meeting is held, your proposal is automatically deemed accepted.